The Lodge, Australia

-The Lodge is the primary official residence of the Prime Minister of Australia, situated in the national capital Canberra.
-It is located at 5 Adelaide Avenue in the suburb of Deakin, a short distance away from Parliament House.
-The Lodge is one of two official prime ministerial residences, the secondary official residence being Kirribilli House in Sydney.
-The building was completed in 1927 in the Georgian revival style, and has been renovated several times since then.
-It was not initially intended to be used as a permanent official residence, and several prime ministers have chosen to live elsewhere during their terms in office.
+The Lodge is the primary official residence of the prime minister of Australia.
+Located at 5 Adelaide Avenue in the Canberra suburb of Deakin, it is situated a short distance away from Parliament House.
+The Lodge is one of two official prime ministerial residences, the secondary residence being Kirribilli House in Sydney.
+The building was completed in 1927 in the Georgian revival style and since then twenty-three people have served as prime minister, six of whom chose to live elsewhere either full- or part-time during their tenure, and two who chose to live at Kirribilli House.